Skip to main content

 Core Modules

-When you set up a new Unchained Engine project, you usually just boot the platform layer by running startPlatform.
+When setting up a new project, you typically boot the platform layer by running startPlatform.

-Platform loads all the default core modules into a unified object, defines the GraphQL schema and resolvers, starts the API server, the work queue and orchestrates configuration of modules, e-mail templates and authentication.
-The packages "platform" and "api" both belong to the Platform Layer.
-In some very rare cases you might want to skip the it and directly access the core modules:
+The platform layer loads all default core modules, defines the GraphQL schema and resolvers, starts the API server, work queue, and orchestrates module configuration, email templates, and authentication.
+The "platform" and "api" packages belong to this layer.
+In rare cases, you might skip it to directly access core modules, such as for federated microservices or custom APIs.

-1. In Unchained, carts are defined as „open orders“ and are stored server side.
-A user can add something to a cart on one device and then checkout on another.
+1. Carts are defined as "open orders" and stored server-side, allowing users to add items on one device and checkout on another.
 After checkout, the cart becomes an immutable order.